kalkidantad/Simple-Authorization---ExpressJs/README.md

 # Simple-Authorization---ExpressJs

+Since the files were too large to upload on Github, you can start by creating a project for creating node modules.

 Middleware: The server uses middleware to parse JSON request bodies and serve static files from a 'public' directory.

 User Management: JSON is used for user management by facilitating the exchange of user credentials and authentication tokens between the client and server.
 When a user submits their login information (email and password), it is serialized into a JSON object and sent to the server via a POST request.